 For the money, I’m actually really surprised at how good they sound.

 Bluetooth and NFC make connecting to your mobile device a breeze.
-There’s also audio and calling controls under one of the earcups.
+There are also audio and calling controls under one of the earcups.
 This is rounded out by a rated 20 hours of battery life, so you should have little issues getting through the day with them.

 The only flaw I found is in the placement of the on/off switch.
 It sits in between the two earcups, meaning that it can easily be flick when the headphones are folded down.
 Dead headphones are no fun.

-The Audio Technica ATH-M50Xscome in at the same price at the Y50BTs, but for a different reason.
+The Audio Technica ATH-M50Xs come in at the same price as the Y50BTs, but for a different reason.
 Bluetooth connectivity and flashy design are ditched in favor of audio quality that shoots far above the price point.

 An over-ear design may lead you to believe that they isolate noise better than the Y50BTs, but that’s not the case.
 The padding isn’t super thick and noise bleeds through.
-It isn’t a problem, but don’t expect to be in auditory bliss in you ride the subway every day.
+It isn’t a problem, but don’t expect to be in auditory bliss if you ride the subway every day.
 Read our full review here.

 Beyerdynamic DT 990 Premium